deepsshinde/react-state-factory/README.md

 MIT

----
+### npm local test

-## npm local test - keep remember
+This is help a lot under npm module development

 https://dev.to/scooperdev/use-npm-pack-to-test-your-packages-locally-486e